 This antique tiara from the Estate of Charles P. Fisher has a very special and well-documented history.

 Charles Fisher’s grandmother, Julia Bryant Paine, purchased the tiara in London in 1897.
-Julia’s husband, Charles Jackson Paine, was appointed to the international Bimetallism Commission by President McKinley and served with Senator Wolcott of Colorado and ex-Vice-President Adlai E.… Read More
+Julia’s husband, Charles Jackson Paine, was appointed to the international Bimetallism Commission by President McKinley and served with Senator Wolcott of Colorado and ex-Vice-President Adlai E. Stevenson (the grandfather of Adlai who ran for president against Ike Eisenhower).… Read More

 Eye miniatures, commonly known as “lover’s eyes” are miniature hand-painted human eyes set into jewelry.
 The tradition started with royalty, when the Prince of Wales and his mistress Maria Fitzherbert, exchanged miniature paintings of their own eyes in 1785.
 The fad spread through Europe around 1800; people gave eyes to lovers, family, or even friends.